+SYNOPSIS:

-8 SYNOPSIS: Under current law, health care authorities 9 are vested with the authority to make and to alter 10 appropriate rules and regulations for the conduct 11 of any health care facility and properties owned or 12 operated by it.
+Under current law, health care authorities are vested with the authority to make and to alter appropriate rules and regulations for the conduct of any health care facility and properties owned or operated by it.

-13 This bill would give health care providers, 14 health care institutions, and health care payers the following: The authority to refuse to perform 15 or to participate in health care services that 16 17 violate their conscience; immunity from civil, 18 criminal, or administrative liability for refusing 19 to provide or participate in a health care service that violates their conscience; immunity from 20 21 discrimination or disciplinary action including 22 termination, transfer, refusal of staff privileges, 23 shift reassignment, or wage or benefits reduction 24 for declining to participate in a health care 25 service that violates their conscience.
-Further, 26 the bill would provide for injunctive relief and 27 back pay for violation.
+This bill would give health care providers, health care institutions, and health care payers the following: The authority to refuse to perform or to participate in health care services that violate their conscience; immunity from civil, criminal, or administrative liability for refusing to provide or participate in a health care service that violates their conscience; immunity from discrimination or disciplinary action including termination, transfer, refusal of staff privileges, shift reassignment, or wage or benefits reduction for declining to participate in a health care service that violates their conscience.
+Further, the bill would provide for injunctive relief and back pay for violation.

 1 2 A BILL 3 TO BE ENTITLED 4 AN ACT 5 6 Relating to health care, allows health care 7 providers, institutions, and payers to decline to perform any 8 health care service that violates their conscience and provide 9 remedies for persons who exercise that right and suffer 10 consequences as a result.
 11 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 12 Section 1.
 This act may be known and cited as the 13 "Health Care Rights of Conscience Act."
 14 Section 2.
 The Legislature hereby finds and 15 declares: 16 (a) It is the public policy of the State of Alabama 17 to respect and protect the fundamental right of conscience of 18 all individuals who provide health care services.
 19 (b) Without comprehensive protection, health care 20 rights of conscience may be violated in various ways, such as 21 harassment, demotion, salary reduction, transfer, termination, 22 loss of staffing privileges, denial of aid or benefits, and 23 refusal to license, or refusal to certify.
-24 (c) It is the purpose of this act to protect as a 25 basic civil right the right of all health care providers, 26 institutions and payers to decline to counsel, advise, pay 27 for, provide, perform, assist, or participate in providing or performing certain enumerated health care services that violate their consciences.
+24 (c) It is the purpose of this act to protect as a 25 basic civil right the right of all health care providers, 26 institutions and payers to decline to counsel, advise, pay for, provide, perform, assist, or participate in providing or performing certain enumerated health care services that violate their consciences.

-3 (d) Accordingly, it is the purpose of this act to 4 prohibit all forms of discrimination, disqualification, 5 coercion, disability, or liability upon such health care 6 providers, institutions, and payers that decline to perform 7 any enumerated health care service that violates their 8 conscience.
+(d) Accordingly, it is the purpose of this act to prohibit all forms of discrimination, disqualification, coercion, disability, or liability upon such health care providers, institutions, and payers that decline to perform any enumerated health care service that violates their conscience.

-9 Section 3.
-The following words and terms shall have 10 the meanings ascribed to them in this section, unless 11 otherwise required by their respective context:
+Section 3.
+The following words and terms shall have the meanings ascribed to them in this section, unless otherwise required by their respective context:

-12 (1) CONSCIENCE.
-The religious, moral, or ethical 13 principles held by a health care provider, the health care 14 institution, or health care payer.
-For purposes of this act, a health care institution or health care payer's conscience 15 shall be determined by reference to its existing or proposed 16 17 religious, moral, or ethical guidelines, mission statement, constitution, bylaws, articles of incorporation, regulations, 18 or other relevant documents.
-19 that is involved in providing health care services, including, but not limited to: Hospitals, clinics, medical centers, ambulatory surgical centers, private physician's offices, pharmacies, nursing homes, university medical schools and nursing schools, medical training facilities, or other institutions or locations wherein health care services are provided to any person.
+- (1) CONSCIENCE.
+The religious, moral, or ethical principles held by a health care provider, the health care institution, or health care payer.
+For purposes of this act, a health care institution or health care payer's conscience shall be determined by reference to its existing or proposed religious, moral, or ethical guidelines, mission statement, constitution, bylaws, articles of incorporation, regulations, or other relevant documents. - (2) EMPLOYER.
+Any individual or entity that pays for or provides health benefits or health insurance coverage as a benefit to its employees, whether through a third party, a health maintenance organization, a program of self insurance, or some other means. - (3) HEALTH CARE INSTITUTION.
+Any public or private organization, corporation, partnership, sole proprietorship, association, agency, network, joint venture, or other entity that is involved in providing health care services, including, but not limited to: Hospitals, clinics, medical centers, ambulatory surgical centers, private physician's offices, pharmacies, nursing homes, university medical schools and nursing schools, medical training facilities, or other institutions or locations wherein health care services are provided to any person.